KSU-Fall-2024-Minecraft-Gamemode-T3/Prison/README.md

   S:
     next_rank: U
     price: 2500000

+# Define cell rental prices and durations by region
+cells:
+  d:
+    price: 1000       # Price for D cells
+    duration: 7       # Duration in days for renting D cells
+  c:
+    price: 1500       # Price for C cells
+    duration: 7       # Duration in days for renting C cells
+  b:
+    price: 2500       # Price for B cells
+    duration: 7       # Duration in days for renting B cells
+  a:
+    price: 4000       # Price for A cells
+    duration: 7       # Duration in days for renting A cells

+#ITEMS AND PRICING
+sellable-items:
+  COBBLESTONE:
+    price: 1.00
+  OAK_LOG:
+    price: 1.20
+  IRON_INGOT:
+    price: 7.70
+  IRON_ORE:
+    price: 4.60
+  COAL:
+    price: 3.40
+  LAPIS_LAZULI:
+    price: 2.80
 ```

 ### Code Structure

 **Prison.java:** This is where the main plugin logic resides which is the one instantiating the plugin, managing commands, and setting up managers.

-**Menus.java:** This class is in charge of the menus creation and its operations and actions.
+**Menus.java:** This class is in charge of creating all unique menus and defining their operations and actions.

+--**Managers**--

-**EconomyManager.java:** Economy interations are executed and controlled by Vault.
+**EconomyManager.java:** Sets up the Economy and all the interactions that are executed and controlled by Vault.
+Players attempting to buy something will have their request taken here.

-**RankManager.java:** Management of ranks and the process of promotions are done by the means of LuckPerms.
+**RankManager.java:** Management of ranks and the process of raising a player's rank to the next level.

+**MineManager.java:** Contains the methods of listing the available mines in-game.
+Contains the method to restore a specified mine using worldguard and FAWE.

+**ShopVillagerManager.java:** Creates the shop villagers players sell their items at specified locations across the map.

+-- **Listeners** --

-**EventListener.java:** This is element is responsible for handling events which occur like clicking items in an inventory, a player joining, dropping of items and others.
+**EventListener.java:** This element is responsible for handling events like clicking items in an inventory, a player joining, the dropping of their items, and others.

+**SellMenuListener.java:** The class that manages the shop menu created by interacting with a shop villager.
+Implements several checks to make sure the player is not able to move around important items in both their menu and the shop.
+This is to protect the player from accidentally losing their items.

+**SellMenuHolder.java:** An abstract class that defines an InventoryHolder for the sell menu proper.

+**ShopListener.java:** A class that allows the player to interact with a shop villager and open their shop menu.
+It also contains the method that makes the shop villagers invincible.

+--**Commands**--

+**CellsComand.java:** The class that allows a player to rent out a specified prison cell.
+Requires the specific cell number to funciton and reads from the config.yml file for pricing and rent time.

+**MineResetCommand.java:** Class that restores a specified mine back to being full.
+Reads from the mines.yml file to fill in the right materials for the specified mine.

+**MinesCommand.java:** A simple class that reads through the mines.yml file to print out a full list of the available mines in the Prison.

+**RanksCommand.java:** A class that will read the config.yml file for the available ranks and their current prices.
+The listed prices will reflect the prices in the config file.

+**SellCommand.java:** Depreciated class that used to open the shop menu on player command, not currently in use anymore.

 ### Dependencies
 ```